 Mayor Sylvester Turner is intentional about bridging that divide.
-He has said since his first inauguration that he does not want to be the mayor of two cities, the haves and the have nots.
-Complete Communities is one way of accomplishing equity, as are bike lanes and complete streets.
-We must provide ways for all Houstonians to benefit from out city's success.
+He has said since his first inauguration that he does not want to be the mayor of two cities, the haves and the have-nots.
+Complete Communities are one way of accomplishing equity, as are bike lanes and complete streets.
+We must provide ways for all Houstonians to benefit from our city's success.

 We have tens of thousands of homes built in floodplains, but they were built before we had floodplain maps.
 We have water pipes that were built assuming a certain amount of water use per person; however, water conservation and building code changes have made it such that each person uses about half as much water today compared to 20 years ago.
 This means that water can sit in those bigger pipes too long and become old — requiring us to flush water out of the system.

 These challenges will continue to evolve as the city grows and redevelopment opportunities create different demands on existing infrastructure.

 What challenges do you see for planners as they continue to focus on equitable, inclusive, and livable communities?
 How have these challenges affected the Houston area?

 WALLACE BROWN: Like every other city in America, we are dealing with gentrification and the lack of affordable homes in the city core.
 We must find a way to build our city into a place where everyone has access to the goods and services they need to thrive.
 Houston is a mosaic; our diversity is one of our greatest assets.
 If certain parts of our diverse community falter, we all suffer.